Code-Institute-Submissions/project-1-space/README.md

 - The video used on this site belongs to Youtube on [youtube](https://www.youtube.com/watch?v=WfrG95GyU9U)

 ### Information
-- The information used to create this site was from a number of sources
+- The information i used to create this site was from a number of sources
     - Wikipedia webpage on [Space](https://en.wikipedia.org/wiki/Solar_System)
     - Research information from [Google](http://google.com)